ENR813/BlenderBulletPhysicsAddon/README.md

 Because as it turns out Softbody Simulations with very large vertex counts if Coded correctly can actually RUN CONSIDERABLY FAST(eta.
 60 fps) AND STABLE!!!

 # General Technical Idea/Plan of this Project:
-Use the Bullet Physics library Functions For simulating softbodies in Blender, by creating python binds with pybinds11 to create a python library that binds to cpp code that can be put inside an Addon and Run Efficently because its cpp code / And Faster Than the Current softbody system in blender.
+Use the Bullet Physics library Functions For simulating softbodies in Blender, by creating first creating a python library with pybinds11 that binds to cpp code, that can be put inside an Addon.
+In order to improve the performance of Softbodies in Blender.

 # EASY STARTUP/ TEST INSTALLATION
 A Simple setup you can try is: